<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 On top of that, StrongDM provides a single source of truth for cloud identity management, easing friction, streamlining user provisioning and deprovisioning SCIM tasks, reducing IT costs, and helping employees get access to the resources they need faster under a comprehensive Zero Trust security framework.

-Want to experience frictionless Zero Trust for yourself?
+Want to experience frustration-free Zero Trust for yourself?
 Sign up for our free demo.

 About the Author